thegreenwebfoundation/admin-portal/docs/users-permissions.md

 ### Creating a user account
 Users can create new accounts using the registration form: https://admin.thegreenwebfoundation.org/accounts/signup/

+### Quirks
+Django User model [defines a flag called `is_staff`](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#django.contrib.auth.is_staff) to indicate users who are allowed to access the Admin panel.
+In the Green Web implementation we overwrite that logic and allow all authenticated users to access the Admin panel, thus making the `is_staff` flag irrelevant.
+You might still see this property existing in the User model, but it has no relevance and can be safely ignored.

 ## User permissions
 Newly registered users are authorized to submit a new verification request and view the status of the submitted requests.
 In order to provide a granular control over who can perform which actions in the system, we have 2 levels of permission system available:
 - user groups that define high-level authorization classes,